ascott02/IRTForests/slides.md

 # Next Steps

-- Extend notebooks to auto-export the comparison tables and montages.
+- Extend notebooks to auto-export the comparison tables, montages, and discrimination plots.
-- Run the queued 2PL/3PL experiments (`reports/discrimination_analysis_plan.md`).
+- Replicate 2PL for MobileNet & MNIST, then pilot the 3PL guess parameter on the MobileNet study.
-- Correlate θ with tree structure (depth, leaf count) to guide pruning.
+- Correlate θ and \(a\) with tree structure (depth, leaves, OOB) to drive pruning decisions.
-- Scale the δ + margin triage on CIFAR before moving to tabular studies.
+- Run reduced-tree stability sweeps (50/100 trees) before porting the pipeline to additional domains.